kubeshop/botkube-docs/content/_index.md

 }
 </style>

-The BotKube Slack app helps you monitor your Kubernetes cluster, debug deployments and run specific checks on resources in the cluster.
+BotKube integration with Slack or Mattermost helps you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.

 <h2>What can BotKube do?</h2>
 <div style="overflow: auto;">